csijcs/snakepipes/README.rst

 ``createIndices --genomeURL <path/URL to your genome fasta> --gtfURL <path/url to genes.gtf> --local -o <output_dir> <name>``.

-The necessary files/links can be obtained from https://www.gencodegenes.org/
+The necessary files/links for the current and previous releases can be obtained from https://www.gencodegenes.org/

-For example, to create the required indicies for hg19 the command would be:
+For example, with the current release the command to create the required indicies for hg19 would be:

 ``createIndices --genomeURL ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_34/GRCh37_mapping/gencode.v34lift37.transcripts.fa.gz --gtfURL ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_34/GRCh37_mapping/gencode.v34lift37.annotation.gtf.gz --local -o /PATH/TO/OUTPUT/DIRECTORY/hg19 hg19``

-to create the required indicies for hg38 the command would be:
+For the current release of hg38:

 ``createIndices --genomeURL ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_34/gencode.v34.transcripts.fa.gz --gtfURL ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_34/gencode.v34.annotation.gtf.gz --local -o /PATH/TO/OUTPUT/DIRECTORY/hg38 hg38``

-to create the required indicies for mm10 the command would be:
+And for the current release of mm10:

 ``createIndices --genomeURL ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_mouse/release_M25/gencode.vM25.transcripts.fa.gz --gtfURL ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_mouse/release_M25/gencode.vM25.annotation.gtf.gz --local -o /PATH/TO/OUTPUT/DIRECTORY/mm10 mm10``

 You will need to supply your own /PATH/TO/OUTPUT/DIRECTORY/ above (i.e. the location where you want the genome indices stored).
+Also, creating indices will take some time so you may want to run it in screen to avoid interruptions. (i.e. just add screen -dm before your command, like this: ``screen -dm createIndices...``.
+It will look like nothing is happening, but it is running in detached mode and will not be interrupted if your session disconnects.)

 Once indices are created, you are ready to proceed to the pipelines.